GeoffAWaddington/CSI30Wiki/Troubleshooting.md

 If none of these apply to your situation and you're still having trouble, please post in the [the main CSI thread](https://forum.cockos.com/showthread.php?t=183143) in the Reaper Control Surface's sub-forum.

-## My device is setup in CSI but is not recognized

 ## I can't find surface files for my device
 First, check the CSI Support Files to check if your device is one of the included files.
 The CSI support files can be found [here.](https://stash.reaper.fm/v/44740/CSI%20Support%20Files.zip)